FilmakademieRnd/AnimHost/python/ml_framework/DEV_GUIDE.md

     ml_framework/
       launch_training.ps1
       training.py
-      starke_training.py
       environments/
         animhost-ml-starke22.yml
       (other ML framework files)
   TestScenes/
     TrainingPipeline.flow
     (other .flow test scenes)
-  platforms/
-  imageformats/
-  translations/
 ```

-**To create a release package:**
-1. Build AnimHost in Release configuration
-2. Navigate to `build/AnimHost/animHostApp/Release/`
-3. Zip the entire `Release/` directory

-The resulting package is self-contained and runnable on Windows systems with the automated conda environment setup.

 # How to test